Chinese tourists, gripped by COVID-19 fears, scale back domestic travel plans

 "I'm not sure if my son would be allowed to attend classes in his kindergarten if we leave Beijing," said Huang, 40.
 "Too many uncertainties.
 We might be asked to do nucleic acid tests."

-The Chinese capital has cancelled large-scale events, including the 2021 Beijing Book Fair, and ordered travel agencies not to sell packages for the city during the New Year and Lunar New Year holidays.
+The Chinese capital has cancelled large-scale events, including the 2021 Beijing Book Fair, and ordered travel agencies not to sell packages for the city during the New Year and Chinese New Year holidays.

 READ: Beijing seals off part of Shunyi district, first COVID-19 lockdown in Chinese capital since July